Millionsfrost/N.Y.A-NSFW-Modlist-Skyrim/N.Y.A-Skyrim-NSFW.md

 Under assign Voice as Default you pick Voice 2 for Females and for the Male one you can pick 1-8.
 Keep in Mind this is an Alpha Patch, so not everything might work 100%.
 Dialogue Options dont work yet.
 You can also ignore all this and just dont use this Feature if you dont like Voices during Scenes.
 But this Mod also has moaning and such, so i think you wanna use it.
 You can fiddle around with it as you want.

-Currently used version of Better Third Person Selection is 0.6.0.
-It was reported by some people that it can cause issues with Faster HDT-SMP and end up crashing the game on loading screens.
-If you experience such issues, please revert the Mod back to 0.5.9 and message me so i can think about using 0.5.9 in general for the List.
-Also send Crash Reports if you crash ONLY ON THE SAME SPOT more then twice. https://www.skyrimcrashdecoder.com/ Can be used to analyze Crash Reports but sometimes spits out nonsense Mods, so beware.
+In the Sexlab+ MCM, activate "Disable Victim Controls" and disable "Auto Advance Stages".

+The game defaults to Novice difficulty.
+You should change this to at least Apprentice for a balanced play through.

+SexLab and the key to target enemies are both both to mouse 3 by default.
+Change SexLab by running "SCConfHotkeySex to XX" in your console where XX is the DX Scan Code, see https://ck.uesp.net/wiki/Input_Script#DXScanCodes

 #### WARNING

-If your Sexlab+ doesnt get started correct via MCM Recorder, ignore it and do it manually afterwads yourself.
+If your Sexlab+ doesn't get started correct via MCM Recorder, ignore it and do it manually afterwads yourself.
 Just open it in MCM and click Install.
-Also activate "Disable Victim Controls" and disable "Auto Advance Stages".

 NOTE: DO NOT USE VANILLA as A START